 (a) Indicate the frequency with which the Board of Directors, Committee of the Board or CEO to assess the BR performance of the Company.
 Within 3 months, 3-6 months, Annually, More than 1 year.

-the business performance annually and as and when required.
+The Business Responsibility (BR) Committee reviews the business performance annually and as and when required.

 (b) Does the Company publish a BR or a Sustainability Report?
 What is the hyperlink for viewing this report?
 How frequently it is published?